 Pumpkin pie is not a pie I would choose on another day other than Thanksgiving.
 Give me lemon meringue, french silk, and chocolate pecan pie.
 I love pie, but on Thanksgiving, I want pumpkin pie.
 Call it nostalgia or tradition; either way, it must taste delicious.
 With or without the crust, this pumpkin pie recipe is the perfect holiday dessert.

-Pumpkin - Canned pumpkin, not pumpkin pie filling, is the easiest option.
-I like to use Libby’s for the tastiest pumpkin flavor—not canned pumpkin pie filling.
-Use kabocha squash/Japanese pumpkin as another homemade pumpkin puree option.
+- Pumpkin - Canned pumpkin, not pumpkin pie filling, is the easiest option.
+I like to use Libby’s for the tastiest pumpkin flavor.
+Use kabocha squash/Japanese pumpkin as a homemade pumpkin puree option.

 See the recipe card for the exact measurements and complete instructions.
 Selected ingredients are based on current serving sizes measured by the Monash University App at the time of publishing.
 As always, follow your gut and modify as needed.

-If using a crust, make it according to package instructions.
+If using a low FODMAP pie crust, make it according to package instructions.

 In a small bowl, combine the dry ingredients and mix.